Form 10-K/A Lotus Biotech Developmen For: Mar 31

 June 20, 2018, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2018-07, Compensation—Stock

-Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting
+Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting.
+ASU 2018-07 is intended to reduce cost

 and complexity and to improve financial reporting for share-based payments to nonemployees (for example, service providers, external